Mimic Crazy Patchwork with Your Sewing Machine

 Create crazy patchwork on a foundation fabric

-After tracing an outline of the pattern piece on a muslin foundation, as shown at right, crazy patchwork by machine involves a three-step process, below:
+After tracing an outline of the pattern piece on a muslin foundation, as shown, crazy patchwork by machine involves a three-step process.

 If I plan to embellish only a small section of a garment, the actual garment fabric is the foundation.
 I cut and mark the rectangles in the same way, chalking the area to be pieced on the fabric.
 But if the patchwork is meant to flow over a seam, as, for example, at the shoulder, I cut the adjoining sections along the shoulder cutting lines only, and stitch the seam as usual.
 And I always staystitch a neckline or other curved area before I piece to prevent stretching.

-To make the patchwork, cut your fabric into random, angular shapes of various lengths and widths, but approximately 2 in. by 4 in. in size.
+To make the patchwork, cut your fabric into random, angular shapes of various lengths and widths, but approximately 2 inches by 4 inches in size.
 Start at a top or bottom corner of the marked pattern piece and place one fabric patch right side up on the foundation.
-Choose a second piece, press under a 1/4-in. seam allowance on one edge, and place the pressed edge over one raw edge of the first piece.
+Choose a second piece, press under a 1/4-inch seam allowance on one edge, and place the pressed edge over one raw edge of the first piece.
 Pin both fabrics to the foundation.
 Continue adding pieces in this way until the foundation fabric is covered with pinned patches whose raw edges are all covered.
-Check under each piece as you go, trimming excess fabric from the covered edges to 1/4 in. to reduce bulk and shadowing.
+Check under each piece as you go, trimming excess fabric from the covered edges to 1/4 inch to reduce bulk and shadowing.